pythian/opsviz/readme.md

   #### Additional Info
   - `CookbooksRepo`

     Should Point to this repository.
-This will point opsworks to use the custom chef cookbooks from this repo when provisioning the instances.
+This will point OpsWorks to use the custom chef cookbooks from this repo when provisioning the instances.

   - `DoormanPassword`, `GithubOauthAppId`, `GithubOauthOrganization`, `GithubOauthSecret`